 There are some wineries that are kid-friendly as well, including Larson Family Winery, Cline Cellars, Benziger Family Winery, and Landmark Vineyards.
 Come see us at our two visitors’ centers to learn more.

 Since the weather is so spectacular for most of the year, many restaurants offer outdoor dining experiences.
 Near the Sonoma Plaza, check out the Swiss Hotel, El Dorado Kitchen, Della Santina’s, La Salette, the girl + the fig, Sunflower Caffe, Murphy’s Irish Pub, Taste of Himalayas, Hopmonk Tavern, and The Red Grape.
-At Cornerstone, enjoy the garden terrace at Palooza Beer Garden & Eatery.
-The Glen Ellen Inn, Reel & Brand, and Palooza Brewery & Gastropub and Tips Roadside in Kenwood are also great options!
+Reel & Brand in The Springs, and Palooza Brewery & Gastropub and Tips Roadside in Kenwood are also great options!

 Picnicking is long cherished Sonoma tradition, and at any given time of the day—almost regardless of the season—you’ll likely see a local relaxing or eating in the Sonoma Plaza.
 The Plaza is the best and easiest place to picnic, as the consumption of alcoholic beverages is permitted—one of the rare town squares in the United States to allow it.
 In addition, you’ll be surrounded by restaurants, bakeries and delis for takeout, as well as have access to public bathrooms.
 See here for a complete list of wineries and parks that offer picnic areas, as well as restaurants that offer picnics to go.